 I prefer to stay with aspirin at this time since, in my opinion, Plavix is very expensive and I have not seen enough proof that it is significantly superior to aspirin.
 Other natural supplements that thin the blood can be used instead as discussed in this blood clots article.
 Taking Plavix for six months after receiving a stent may be safer and just as effective as two years of treatment.

-Boxed warning by FDA in 2010
+Boxed warning by FDA

 The US Food and Drug Administration has added a Boxed Warning to the label for Plavix to address patients who do not effectively metabolise the drug and therefore may not receive the full benefits of the drug.
 An available test can identify which patients are “poor metabolisers” and in need of an alternate treatment regimen.